 Myth 2: HPV is not common, and it only affects people who have multiple partners, so I should not worry about the HPV vaccine or Pap test.

 Fact: HPV infection is widespread, it affects 80% of men and women approximately.

-Myth 3: HPV infection get clear from the body on its own.
+Myth 3: HPV infection gets clear from the body on its own.

-Fact: In few cases, HPV infection clear up on its own without ever knowing they were exposed.
+Fact: In a few cases, HPV infection clears up on its own without ever knowing they were exposed.
 However, the infection can persist and can lead to serious health problems such as genital warts and many types of cancer.